JPSieg/MeltR/Manual.md

 ### 3.2.1 Absorbance data preprocessing

-MeltR can obtain thermodynamic parameters from absorbance melting curves for heteroduplex, homoduplex (selfcomplementary), and monomolecular self-structured DNA and RNA using the method pioneered by Tinoco and colleagues and refined by Turner and colleagues.	extsuperscript{[1-3]}
+MeltR can obtain thermodynamic parameters from absorbance melting curves for heteroduplex, homoduplex (selfcomplementary), and monomolecular self-structured DNA and RNA using the method pioneered by Tinoco and colleagues and refined by Turner and colleagues.\textsuperscript{[1-3]}

 MeltR performs the following data preprocessing steps before fitting:

 1.)
-RNA and DNA extinction coefficients are calculated from the sequence using the extinction coefficient data from Tinoco and colleagues.	extsuperscript{[2]}
+RNA and DNA extinction coefficients are calculated from the sequence using the extinction coefficient data from Tinoco and colleagues.\textsuperscript{[2]}

 2.)
 The background absorbance of a user specified blank is scaled to the pathlength of the cuvette and subtracted from each curve.

 3.)
-The total strand concentration (C	extsubscript{t}) is calculated at a user specified temperature (Default = 90 <span>&#176;</span>C).
+The total strand concentration (C\textsubscript{t}) is calculated at a user specified temperature (Default = 90 <span>&#176;</span>C).

 4.)
 High and low temperature data are trimmed (to the users specification) to ensure linear baselines.

 5.)
 First and second derivatives are taken using polynomial regression.
 First, the data are approximated using a 20th order polynomial.
 Then, the first and second derivatives of the polynomial are determined analytically using calculus.
-The approximate T	extsubscript{0.5} (the approximate melting temperature T	extsubscript{m} where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve and the T	extsubscript{0.75} (the approximate temperature where 75% of the nucleic acid is single stranded) is calculated by finding the minimum of the first derivative (Figure 2), to a precision of less than 0.1 <span>&#176;</span>C.
+The approximate T\textsubscript{0.5} (the approximate melting temperature T\textsubscript{m} where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve and the T\textsubscript{0.75} (the approximate temperature where 75% of the nucleic acid is single stranded) is calculated by finding the minimum of the first derivative (Figure 2), to a precision of less than 0.1 <span>&#176;</span>C.

 ![Melt curve derivative determined with polynomial regression.](https://user-images.githubusercontent.com/63312483/166296578-341d3aac-05a9-4176-9a72-0831dc0487cf.svg)

 6.)
 Initial parameter estimates are calculated for each curve.
 The initial values for slopes and intercepts of the baselines are estimated by fitting absorbance values that are greater than the 75th quantile for the uper baselines, and fitting aborbance values that are lower than the 25th quantile for the lower baseline, to y = mx + b.
-Initial values for the enthalpy are determined using the T	extsubscript{0.5} and T	extsubscript{0.75} (in Kelvin) from first and second derivative curves.
+Initial values for the enthalpy are determined using the T\textsubscript{0.5} and T\textsubscript{0.75} (in Kelvin) from first and second derivative curves.
 MeltR uses equation 16, equation 17, and equation 18, for heteroduplex, homoduplex, and monomolecular self-structured DNA and RNA melting curves.

 $$ dH = -0.007*(\frac{1}{T_{0.5}} - \frac{1}{T_{0.75}}) \qquad (16)$$